Bubblin-Superbooks/we/README.md

 The Bookiza server will build the manuscript and serve the book on `localhost:4567`.
 Open the project on your favorite text editor (Visual Studio, Sublime) and hack away!

-Feel Free to republish your own new edition or sell it.
-If you choose to create a new avatar of this book, please leave us a note here!
-We love looking at interesting new takes from people across the world and will be super happy to help you publish the new edition online.
+Feel Free to republish your own new edition!
+If you create a new avatar of this book, please leave us a note here.
+We love looking at interesting new takes from people across the world and will also be super happy to help you publish it online.

 #### B. SUBMITTING FIXES